zaarthulvignesh3003/DevOps---Guvi-Task/README.md

-Please check below file for December 22 Task - AWS Task 4
+Please check below file for Jan 11 Task - AWS Task 5

 Task Description:

-Launch an EC2 instance (Linux and Windows) along with a web server.
-Then, create an EBS volume of 5 GB, attach it to an EC2 machine (Linux and Windows), and take a snapshot.
-Finally, create an EBS volume using the taken snapshot.
+Deploy a simple web application using AWS code commit, code build and deploy & access via browser and automate via codepipeline.

-DevOps Task (Dec-22) AWS Task 4 - Vignesh Sankar.docx
+DevOps Task (Jan 11) AWS Task 5 - Vignesh Sankar.docx

-Please check this file where i attached the screenshot of the image/commands of volume creation, attach and detach and take a snapshot.
+Please check this file where i attached the screenshot of the image/commands of AWS code build and deploy and take a snapshot.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////